-This easy Mexican rice recipe uses jarred salsa as a quick but super tasty short cut.
-Instructions on how to make this Mexican rice recipe in a rice cooker or on the stove top!
+This easy Mexican-inspired rice recipe uses jarred salsa as a quick but super tasty short cut.
+Instructions on how to make it in a rice cooker or on the stove top!

-I’m on a mission to kick our boring rice habit, and this easy Mexican rice recipe is definitely not boring!
+I'm on a mission to kick our boring rice habit, and this easy Mexican-inspired rice recipe is definitely not boring!

 If you've ever made traditional Mexican rice, you will know there are a lot of ingredients, chopping, sauteeing etc. And that is awesome if you have time to do all of that (maybe for a Sunday night dinner?), but if you are like me, you need something quick and easy or it ain't gonna happen.

-Enter this not-so-traditional Mexican rice recipe…which uses jarred salsa as a short cut!
+Enter this not-so-traditional recipe...which uses jarred salsa as a short cut!
 The jarred salsa infuses the rice with a ton of flavor, but cuts the prep time down to almost nothing.

-And since we don’t need to sautee anything, you can cook this Mexican rice recipe in a rice cooker or on the stove top.
+And since we don't need to sautee anything, you can cook it in a rice cooker or on the stove top.
 Hurray!

-Want to see exactly how to cook this shortcut Mexican rice?
+Want to see exactly how to cook this recipe?
 Watch this 1-minute video!
 You can find more recipe videos on my YouTube channel.

 Like the other rice recipes in this series, you don’t need to chop or sautee anything (thank you, jarred salsa!), and you can cook it either in a rice cooker (I love the Aroma 8 Cup Rice Cooker) or in a pot.